TABLE OF CONTENTS

 Florida allows insurers to sell short-term health plans, also referred to as temporary health insurance.
 Plans are designed to cover short gaps in coverage, such as time in between jobs or if you missed open enrollment.

 In Florida, insurance companies can sell short-term plans with an initial coverage term of no more than 12 months and extend them up to 36 months.
-Short-term health plans don’t have to follow the protections included in the Affordable Care Act and may not cover pregnancy, preventive care, or preexisting conditions.
+Short-term health plans don’t have to follow the protections included in the ACA and may not cover pregnancy, preventive care, or preexisting conditions.

 Florida doesn’t have any state laws requiring residents to have health insurance coverage.
-The Affordable Care Act still mandates that all U.S. residents have health insurance.
+The ACA still mandates that all U.S. residents have health insurance.
 Still, there’s no longer a tax penalty for failing to maintain a minimum level of coverage.

 No, you don’t have to use the Health Insurance Marketplace for health coverage.
 But you’ll need to enroll using the marketplace if you want to receive an Advanced Premium Tax Credit to reduce your out-of-pocket costs.